Financially reviewed by Patrick Flood, CFA.

 The pie-based interface is intuitive and easy to navigate, making it particularly attractive to beginner investors.
 It also provides a nice visual representation of your portfolio, showing you each slice.

 Don't feel like creating your own pie?
-M1 Finance offers Expert Pies created by the staff that you can passively invest in and be completely hands-off.
-Or you can combine Expert Pies with your own pie(s).
+M1 Finance offers pre-built Model Portfolios that you can passively invest in and be completely hands-off.
+Or you can combine Model Portfolios with your own pie(s).
 The possibilities are endless.

 - General investing pies for broad market exposure based on risk tolerance (Conservative, Moderate, Aggressive, etc.).